 Even moving at the speed of light, radio waves can take hours to reach the spacecraft - so many of the commands sent to the spacecraft are programmed to execute at a specific time in order to capture images and data at just the right moment (like "closest approach," when we can get the most detailed images).
-Thus, uplink is a little like choreographing an intricate dance between New Horizons, Pluto and its moons.
-The result is the data that is sent back to Earth, where the downlink processing happens.
+Thus, uplink is a little like choreographing an intricate dance between New Horizons, Pluto, its moons, and other Kuiper Belt objects like Ultima Thule.
+The result is the data that are sent back to Earth, where the downlink processing happens.

 From Pluto, radio waves take 4½ hours to reach Earth.
 Also, at that distance, the signal is very weak, so large antenna dishes on Earth, part of NASA's Deep Space Network, are needed to receive the faint radio waves.
 A ground-based network gets the raw data to the MOC for processing, where the data is cleaned up (bad data is removed) and put into large "daily archive" files.
 At this point, the data is intact, but it is in a very raw form that would not make much sense to anyone who would need to look at or use it.
 It is the SOC's job to sort this out and produce usable science data.